tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/cypher/README.md

 The script`bi.py` can also specify which query to run, `./bi.py -h` for usage. `/bi.py -q 3` only runs bi3, `./bi.py -q not:19` runs all except bi19.
 The results are wrote to `./result` folder.

 ## Refreshes
-The script ./batches.py can refresh the data can only read data from there, I have not fix this issue
+The script `./batches.py` can do the insertion and deletion.
+Data path is hard coded in the cypher scripts right now.
 ```sh
 python3 batches.py $NEO4J_HOME/import
 ```